We’ve only just seen this 2010 Ozil assist & now 10 years mean nothing

 But he hadn’t planned for what Ozil did next.
 Then again, had Ozil even planned it?
 Was this a spur-of-the-moment reaction to the ball landing slightly behind him or had he weighed up his options in those split-seconds and decided this was the best course of action?

 If a team-mate does something that sensational to set you up, you simply can’t miss.
 It’s not allowed.
-And so Benzema placed it effortlessly into the top corner before running off to celebrate in the opposite direction to Ozil in a classic example of striker selfishness.
+And so Benzema placed it effortlessly into the top corner before running off to celebrate in the opposite direction to Ozil in a classic example of a striker’s selfishness.

-Only after we’d spent the full decade having either forgotten or missed it altogether, but still, what a bloody pass.
+Only after we’d spent the full decade having either forgotten or missed it altogether.
+Still, what a bloody pass.